Friday, October 26, 2018

 Traoré discusses her professional artistic experience in Mali and how such experiences led her to understand how much the existence of cultural-artistic public spaces are needed in Mali and Africa to reinforce education and communication in the process of development and sociopolitical organization.

-Traoré Event 2: Collaborative program with guest speakers, with musical interludes
+Traoré Event 2: Conversation with Ben Okri, with musical interludes

 Monday, October 29, 2018 → 6 pm

 KIMMEL CENTER-NYU, 60 WASHINGTON SQUARE SOUTH, ROSENTHAL PAVILION, 10TH FLOOR

 Traoré and special guest Ben Okri focus on how to improve spaces for Culture-Art in sociopolitical debates in Africa and discuss leadership and the philosophy of power.

 Traoré Event 3: DREAM MANDÉ – DJATA performance